jrso15/mountains-reactjs/README.md

 ### Styling
 * Mountain feed listing used mobile-first approach, CSS modules, SASS and BEM-Methodology for styling.
+* Used  `picture source media ` in header image.
+The other approach is in  `background css ` but for this one I used picture element.

 ### Running the local environment ###